-Each spring we gather a small team of dedicated volunteers to attend an in-depth training provided by The Xerces Society.
-The training follows the Maritime Northwest Citizen Science Monitoring Guide for Native Bees & Butterflies, and covers basic pollinator conservation, identification, and monitoring methods.
-Teams of volunteers are then assigned to monitor several District pollinator habitat planting projects at least three times over the summer.
-The data our community science team gathers helps us develop more effective pollinator habitat projects in the future.
+For the duration of the project, we gathered a small team of dedicated volunteers to attend in-depth trainings provided by The Xerces Society.
+The trainings followed the Maritime Northwest Citizen Science Monitoring Guide for Native Bees & Butterflies, and covered basic pollinator conservation, identification, and monitoring methods.
+Teams of volunteers were assigned to monitor several District pollinator habitat planting projects at least three times over the summer.
+The data gathered by community science teams helped develop more effective pollinator habitat projects.

 In 2016, we monitored 21 projects with the help of 13 Community Scientists.
 They observed a total of 778 individual pollinators representing 21 different groups.

-In 2017 we began partnering with Oregon State University Extension’s Oregon Master Naturalist Program to more effectively recruit and support volunteers.
-We currently have 22 Community Scientists monitoring 33 projects.
+In 2017, we partnered with Oregon State University Extension’s Oregon Master Naturalist Program to more effectively recruit and support volunteers.
+We had 22 Community Scientists monitor 33 projects.
 We were able to begin monitoring earlier in the spring thanks to the ten volunteers who decided to return from the previous year.